-Please subscribe to receive information about a Celebration of Life gathering in the spring.
-Our family would love to see all Bob’s friends when baseball season rolls around.
+Please subscribe to receive information about our Celebration of Life gathering on May 4, 2020.
+The family would love to see all Bob’s friends when baseball season rolls around.

 My dad was kind, generous, intelligent, insightful, and supportive.
 From him I learned patience and perseverance, which are evident to this day in my personality, relationships, and work ethic.
 Above all, my dad showed me what it means to be loved unconditionally… not just that he loves me no matter what (which I truly felt & never questioned) but that my unique qualities are precious and valuable.
 That I am important to him, our family, and this world.